-Xue is a Project Manager at Yale University and Operations Director of the MDPRC.
+Xue is a Program Manager at Yale University and Operations Director of the MDPRC.
 She completed a Neuroscience PhD in the Small lab at Yale (2015) and a post-doctoral fellowship with Dr. Harvey Grill at the University of Pennsylvania.
 Xue is interested in individual differences in metabolic and perceptual responses to food cues and their relationship to reward-related feeding behavior.

 Emily Perszyk is a graduate student and National Science Foundation pre-doctoral fellow in the Interdepartmental Neuroscience Program at Yale University.
 She received her Bachelor of Science degree in Neuroscience from Washington and Lee University in 2018.
 During this time, she worked in Dr. Bob Stewart’s sensory neurobiology lab to characterize the normal postnatal dendritic development of neurons in the hamster nucleus of the solitary tract taste relay center.
 Currently in the Small lab, she is interested in studying the neural correlates of food reward and feeding behavior through neuroimaging and indirect calorimetry techniques.